GEO-BON/bon-in-a-box-pipelines/pipelines/BILBI_pipelines/beri_pipeline.md

 ## Introduction

-CSIRO Bioclimatic Ecosystem Resilience Index (BERI v2) is a global 30 arc-second product for the years 2000, 2005, 2010, 2015 and 2020.
-BERI
-measures the capacity of natural ecosystems to retain species diversity in the face of climate change, as a function of ecosystem area, connectivity and
+The CSIRO Bioclimatic Ecosystem Resilience Index (BERI v2) is a global 30 arc-second product for the years 2000, 2005, 2010, 2015 and 2020.
+BERI measures the capacity of natural ecosystems to retain species diversity in the face of climate change, as a function of ecosystem area, connectivity and